 Learn more about these programs and volunteer with us!

 Conservation Kids is a 3rd grade outdoor education program that takes place at our 108-acre Inspiring Kids Preserve in Thurston County on Henderson Inlet.
-During the 2022/2023 school year, the program will support about 250 students from North Thurston Public Schools.
 Students learn about estuary ecosystems, common bird species, and the art of observation.
-Learn more about this program here.
+Learn more and volunteer for this program here.

-FieldSTEM is a registered trademark and program of the Pacific Education Institute www.pacificeducationinstitute.org
+FieldSTEM is a registered trademark and program of Pacific Education Institute www.pacificeducationinstitute.org